-1. Entrepreneurs and capital
+5.1.
+Entrepreneurs and capital

-Before going into more detail let us start with an old joke about six miracles of communism as an inspiration.
-There may be a lot of exaggeration in this joke but its anecdotal wisdom also reveals that practicing communism required a great deal of entrepreneurship for each "miracle".
-It is a paradox that new capitalism in post-communist countries thanks a lot to this legacy, for the better or for the worse:
+Before going into more detail, let us start for inspiration with an old joke about the six miracles of communism.
+This joke may be a considerable exaggeration, but its anecdotal wisdom also reveals that in practise communism required a great deal of entrepreneurship for each 'miracle'.
+It is a paradox that new capitalism in post-communist countries owes much to this legacy, for better or for worse:

-- 1/ Everyone is employed but no one works. - 2/ No one works but the output target is always fulfilled. - 3/ The output target is always fulfilled but there is nothing in the shops. - 4/ There is nothing in the shops but people have everything. - 5/ People have everything but they all swear at the regime. - 6/ All swear at the regime but in elections all vote for the communists.
+- 1) Everyone is employed but no one works. - 2) No one works but the output target is always fulfilled. - 3) The output target is always fulfilled but there is nothing in the shops. - 4) There is nothing in the shops but people have everything they need. - 5) People have everything they need but they curse the regime. - 6) They all curse the regime but in the elections they all vote for the communists.